 The first task was to de-bias each image using a median stacked bias frame.
-Optical CCD detectors are often non-linear in their response and can result in non-linearities on the few percent level (see also González-Solares et al. 2008).
+Optical CCD detectors are often non-linear in their response and can result in non-linearities at levels of \sim a few % (see also González-Solares et al. 2008).
 The corner of CCD 3 is affected by vignetting and, as such non-linearities occur at high counts, a vignetted region will never reach the non-linear regime and can thus be used to measure the actual level of

-Figure 3.1: The stability of the $g{\rm WFC}$ -band zero-point as a function of time on evenings which standard stars observations were taken.
+Figure 3.1: The stability of the $g{\rm WFC}$ -band zero-point as a function of time on evenings which standard star observations were taken.
 The crosses represent the derived zero-point from the comparison of instrumental to standard star magnitudes (corrected using a mean $g{\rm WFC}$ -band extinction coefficient and the airmass of the observation).
-The maximum spread over the course of a single half night is 0.06 mag.
+The maximum spread over the course of a single half-night is 0.06 mag.
 The dashed lines represent the temporal limits that define photometric regions for each evening.
 Observations taken in non-photometric regions were not used unless overlapping photometric fields were available.

 light the CCD has been exposed to.
-Linearity tests were performed on the four EEV 2048 \times 4096 pixel CCDs, by comparing the counts in this vignetted region relative to other regions across the CCDs.
+Linearity tests were performed on the four EEV 2048 \times 4096 pixel CCDs by comparing the counts in this vignetted region relative to other regions across the CCDs.
 A series of CCD-specific linearity corrections from the Isaac Newton Group (ING) webpages were adopted and applied to the data prior to any further processing.
-Fig. 3.2 shows the linearity curves for the four EEV CCD WFC after the linearity corrections have been applied and show that there are residual non-linearities on the $\pm 1.5\,\%$ level.
+Fig. 3.2 shows the linearity curves for the four individual EEV CCDs of the WFC after the linearity corrections have been applied and show that there are residual non-linearities on the ±1.5% level.
 Note, however, that this occurs for only some pixels of the brightest stars i.e. with counts greater than 50 000.
-In the data reduction process pixels with counts $\geq 50\,000$ are flagged as non-linear, and so typically the residual non-linearities are of the order of $< 1\,\%$.
+In the data reduction process pixels with counts \geq 50 000 are flagged as non-linear, and so typically the residual non-linearities are of the order of < 1%.
 Images were then flat-fielded using a median stacked flat-field frame consisting of several flat-fields in a single bandpass obtained in bright conditions during twilight.
 Flat-fielding identifies bad pixels/columns as well as encoding variations in the pixel sensitivities and the effects of vignetting across the detector.
 Images taken with the $i{\rm WFC}$ - and $Z{\rm WFC}$ -bands were de-fringed using library fringe frames.
-Fringing is the interference pattern caused by the reflections on the inside of thin, back-illuminated CCD detectors and are important at longer wavelengths. $U{\rm WFC}$, $g{\rm WFC}$ and $r{\rm WFC}$ -band images are unaffected by fringing, whereas the $i{\rm WFC}$ -band shows fringing at $\simeq 2\,\%$ of the sky level and the $Z{\rm WFC}$ -band is more seriously affected at $\simeq 6\,\%$ of the sky.
-After optimally removing the zeroth order of fringes, the typical residual fringe pattern is approximately 0.2 and 0.4 % of the sky in $i{\rm WFC}$ and $Z{\rm WFC}$ respectively.
+Fringing is the interference pattern caused by the reflections on the inside of thin, back-illuminated CCD detectors and are important at longer wavelengths. $U{\rm WFC}$, $g{\rm WFC}$ and $r{\rm WFC}$ -band images are unaffected by fringing, whereas the $i{\rm WFC}$ -band shows fringing at $\simeq 2\%$ of the sky level and the $Z{\rm WFC}$ -band is more seriously affected at $\simeq 6\%$ of the sky.
+After optimally removing the zeroth order of fringes, the typical residual fringe pattern is approximately 0.2 and 0.4% of the sky in $i{\rm WFC}$ - and $Z{\rm WFC}$ -band respectively.

-Figure 3.2: Linearity curves for the four EEV CCDs as performed in September 2008 for the "fast" readout mode on the INT-WFC.
+Figure 3.2: Linearity curves for the four individual EEV CCDs of the WFC as performed in September 2008 using the 'fast' readout mode on the INT.